RduMarais/LibreKast/README.md

  * [x] pie chart at the end of the poll
  * [x] front & back : have dashboard showing pie chart during the vote
  * [x] Youtube : add sponsor attribute in scoreboard
- * [ ] BUG : solve issue with votes counted 3 times ??
+ * [x] BUG : solve issue with votes counted 3 times ??
- * [ ] BUG : solve issue with twitch messages appearing 2 times when refresh page
+ * [x] BUG : solve issue with twitch messages appearing 2 times when refresh page
- * [ ] BUG : solve error in transition from YT WC to YT poll in prod throwing n exception

 V2 :